nancicardenas/FinalGroupProject/README.md

 - **Ghost Replay System**
   - Each life becomes a replayable “ghost”
   - Enables multi-agent puzzle solving
+  - If dog detects ghosts, the ghosts will disappear
+  - If ghosts walk into traps, the ghost will disappear
+  - Ghosts will include a ghost effect shader

 - **Emergent Gameplay**
   - Player + ghosts + enemies interact dynamically
+  - Patrol + chase
   - No fixed solutions

 - **NPC State Machine AI**